-Private label applications may only be submitted if the original equipment manufacturer’s (OEM) product is already DLC qualified.
-Private label products must be identical to the originally qualified versions.
+- You may only submit a Private Label Application if the original equipment manufacturer’s (OEM) system is already DLC qualified.
+The principle behind Private Label applications is that private labeled systems are identical in components, performance and capabilities to the originally qualified versions.

-- Delisting of an OEM product may occur for a variety of reasons, such as if a manufacturer voluntarily requests that their product be delisted, or if the product is delisted due to non-compliance with program requirements, logo use violation, or other misrepresentation.
+- De-listing of an OEM system may occur for a variety of reasons such as if a manufacturer voluntarily requests that their system be de-listed, or if the system is delisted due to non-compliance with program requirements, logo use violation, or other misrepresentation.

 Third Party Relationships

 If a private labeler wishes to extend the private label to a third organization, there are two options:

 - The private label request letter can be signed by the original manufacturer and the final private labeler.
 For example, if company B private labels a product from company A, and then company C wishes to private label that product from company B, the private label request letter would be signed by company A and company C.

 - Alternatively, the original manufacturer can provide a blanket letter that grants the first private labeler permission to private label any product they manufacture to a third organization.
 Requests for private labeling from the initial private labeler and the third organization would then need a letter signed only by those two parties, along with the letter from the original manufacturer.
 In this scenario, company A provides a blanket letter for company B to private label their products; then applications for products from company C would need to include both that letter and the signed letter between company B and company C.

 - Determine that the system(s) you intend to private label have already been qualified on the QPL by the original equipment manufacturer (OEM).

 - Create a Manufacturer Account